User Guide

 - Deletes the transaction record at the specified

-. - The index refers to the index number shown in the displayed transaction list.
+INDEX. - The index refers to the index number shown in the displayed transaction list.

 - The index must be a positive integer 1, 2, 3, …